-- Development review applications required under this Ordinance must be submitted on forms and in such numbers as required by the Rules of Procedure of the Plan Commission or Board of Zoning Appeals, as appropriate. - ii.
+- i.
+Development review applications may be initiated according to the table below. - A legislative body may only initiate a Zoning Map Amendment for property within its own jurisdiction. - iii.
+When initiated by a property owner or land contract purchaser, an application for a Zoning Map Amendment or General or Detailed Planned Unit Development must contain the signatures of the property owners of at least fifty percent of the land involved in the request. - Development review applications required under this Ordinance must be submitted on forms and in such numbers as required by the Rules of Procedure of the Plan Commission or Board of Zoning Appeals, as appropriate. - ii.
 Discovery that differing or conflicting versions of a development review application have been submitted to various development review bodies or members of the Technical Review Committee will result in termination of review for that application until the applicant corrects the discrepancies.

-Procedure Property Owner or Land Contract Purchaser Plan Commission Legislative Body Zoning Ordinance Text Amendment Zoning Map Amendment (Rezoning) All Other Review Procedures Described in this Article
+Procedure Property Owner or Land Contract Purchaser Plan Commission Legislative Body Development Ordinance Text Amendment Zoning Map Amendment (Rezoning) All Other Review Procedures Described in this Article